Science Fiction is something that could happen - but usually you wouldn't

 More Thoughts (comparing the real world to the computer paradigm)

-device-driver software.
-So it makes sense that Walter Gibbs would appear as
+software.
+So it makes sense that Walter Gibbs would appear as the I/O tower

-the I/O tower guardian since that I/O Device driver would probably have been
+guardian since that I/O Device driver would probably have been written by him.

 - Real-world biological viruses come in two major flavors.

-virus is a virus that has DNA as its genetic material and replicates using
+is a virus that has DNA as its genetic material and replicates using

 reverse transcriptase to produce DNA from its RNA genome.
-The DNA is then
+The DNA

-incorporated into the host's genome by an integrase
+is then incorporated into the host's genome by an integrase enzyme.

-enzyme.
-The virus thereafter replicates as part of the
+The virus thereafter replicates as part of the host cell's DNA.

 - Real-world computer viruses comes in multiple forms